 Despite progress, malaria continues to be a major public health problem in Malawi.
-The disease accounts for 40 percent of hospitalizations in children under five, 30 percent of all outpatient visits and is one of the major causes of morbidity and mortality across all age groups.
+The disease accounts for 33 percent of hospitalizations in children under five, 34 percent of all outpatient visits, and is one of the major causes of morbidity and mortality across all age groups.
 Transmission is perennial in most areas and peaks during the rainy season from November to April.
 With support from PMI and other partners, the Ministry of Health’s National Malaria Control Program has been able to scale up the distribution of ACTs, IPTp using SP, and ITNs.
-Progress to date is promising; the mortality rate for children under five years of age fell by 36 percent between 2004 and 2014, to an estimated 85 deaths per 1,000 live births.
+Progress to date is promising; between 2006 and 2015, the mortality rate for children under five years of age decreased to an estimated 64 deaths per 1,000 live births.

 Through PMI support, VectorLink Malawi has conducted four rounds of IRS (in 2018, 2019, 2020, and 2021) in Nkhotakota District.
 Prior to 2018, IRS had not been carried out in Nkhotakota since 2012 due to lack of funding.
 In 2019, the NMCP, in collaboration with World Vision International (WVI) and with the financial support of the Global Fund, conducted IRS in Mangochi District using the organophosphate Actellic 300 Capsule Suspension (CS).
 In 2020, the NMCP and WVI extended IRS to Balaka and Nkhata Bay districts, bringing the number of IRS districts supported by the Global Fund to three.
 In 2021, the NMCP and WVI continued to conduct IRS in all the Global Fund supported-IRS districts using SumiShield 50 Water Dispersible Granule (WG) in Nkhata Bay and Fludora Fusion in Mangochi and Balaka districts.